yevgenykuz/.dotfiles/README.rst

     # make sure all .sh files have execute permission.
 If not, give it with:
     chmod +x ~/.dotfiles/*.sh
     chmod +x -R ~/.dotfiles/scripts
-    # after logging into Mozilla account in Firefox and syncing, move all items from
-    # ~/.dotfiles/.mozilla/firefox/RANDOM_PROFILE_STRING to generated profile folder in
-    # ~/.mozilla/firefox

 Automatic package installation and configuration
 ================================================